 The retreat fee covers all transportation, food and lodging for the duration of the retreat.

-Registration for the Silent Directed Retreat is now open.
-Registration will close on Sunday December 20.
+Registration for the Silent Directed Retreat is now closed.

 For any questions or for further information, please contact: